Spark plug wires, also known as ignition wires, are essential vehicle components. They help transfer current from the coil to the spark plug.

 For this reason, most car owners have the question, “How long do Spark Plug Wires last?” on their minds, with no straightforward answer.

-However, the correct answer is that a spark plug wire doesn’t have a specified lifespan since I have seen car owners who used one spark plug wire for up to 1 – 15 years without any crack.
+However, the correct answer is that a spark plug wire doesn’t have a specified lifespan since I have seen car owners use one spark plug wire for up to 1 – 15 years without any cracks.

 However, conditions such as high temperature will reduce the lifespan of the spark plug wires.
 That’s why I advise getting a silicon-coated plug wire rather than a rubber-coated one.